 University of Exeter – students and staff

 The University of Exeter and the DEI have a close working relationship.
 The Institution is a small independent library and educational charity and not part of the University, but we enjoy a long-standing and positive partnership.
+As well as through University membership, students and staff also join us as volunteers, interns, and through special projects and taught modules.

-The DEI offers a limited number of complimentary University memberships for students and serving academic staff.
-Administrative staff, and honorary or retired academic staff are not eligible for this type of membership.
-Students and staff also join us as volunteers, interns and through special projects and taught modules.
-University members do not have AGM voting rights and are not able to borrow books.
+The DEI offers a limited number of complimentary University memberships for current students and serving academic staff.
+Administrative and Professional Services staff, and honorary or retired academic staff are not eligible for this type of membership.

+Complimentary University membership is subject to a one-off £15 joining fee.
 To become a University member of the DEI, you can either pop in and sign up in person, or you can do it online here.
+(Scroll down and select ‘University membership’, continue to the checkout, and follow the instructions for creating your membership account.)

-If you join online, please make yourself known as a new University member when you first visit the DEI, so that we can check your Uni ID and give you your Welcome Pack.
 If you would like a 15-minute library orientation session (including an introduction to the library catalogue, as well as an overview of the collections and how to access them), please contact [email protected] in advance.

 If you would like to make a research appointment to view a collection item, please follow the instructions here.
+And you can search our catalogue here.

 “The Institution is, to me, an essential learning and studying space that I have been honoured to use since I joined the university.
 To be able to enter a space filled with beautiful heritage that is calm, quiet and completely free from the distractions of the university campus is a huge privilege.
 I will never forget the times spent with my fellow students on dark cold evenings in December, where working on essays in such an incredible building becomes a joy rather than a chore.”
-English Literature Student, Second Year

 “I Will Never Consent” – Enys Tregarthen’s Powerful Padstow Mermaid